-On July 20, Verbit will host a live webinar featuring Chad Blaise, VP of Growth at Bizzabo, and Charlotte Copeman, Director of Technology at Kaltura, to share how business leaders can maximize new event experiences.
+Verbit gathered Chad Blaise, VP of Growth at Bizzabo, and Charlotte Copeman, Director of Technology at Kaltura, to share how business leaders can maximize new event experiences.
 Wondering what a hybrid event entails and the value-add of including live and virtual audiences?
-Join us live as we explore more on these factors:
+Watch the video where they explore more on these factors:

 1. Witness Solid ROI

 The overwhelming consensus that hybrid events will grow in popularity is partly related to the public’s increased familiarity with virtual communications.
 However, the real reason these events are so popular is that they work.
 86% of B2B organizations reported that hybrid events led to a positive ROI.

 Most people agree that live events are best for engaging an audience, connecting with others and building meaningful business relationships.
 However, not everyone is ready to commit to attending live events again, whether it stems from uneasiness due to COVID-19, the topic’s relevance or the forum’s location.
 Hybrid events, therefore, attract both in-person participants who are able but offer a virtual alternative to attract people who wouldn’t have attended otherwise.
 With so much involved in producing an event, reaching the largest target audience possible delivers the highest payoff for increased brand awareness, connections and potential prospects down the line.